Category Archives: Confessionalism

 Speaking of creating a new catechism… I’m in favor of revising confessions and catechisms, in principle.
 For instance, I think we could use some language about male ordination.
 And how about nailing down IAOC?
 It would be nice to replace … Continue reading

-Posted in Catechesis, Compare and Confess, Confessionalism, Confessions, DG Hart, Education, Family, Links, Old Life, Spiritual discipline, Tim Keller | 12 Comments
+Posted in Catechesis, Compare and Confess, Confessionalism, Confessions, DG Hart, Education, Family, Links, New City Catechism, Old Life, Spiritual discipline, Tim Keller | 12 Comments

 WCF Says No on Gay Marriage